TrillNicky02/Exercise-3-4-Shaders/README.md

 Created using [Godot 4.1.1](https://godotengine.org/download)

-Face sprites created by the author at Piskel.com Shader added to Main Menu (Water Shader)
+--Face sprites created by the author at Piskel.com --Shader added to Main Menu (Water Shader)
-Shader added to the Fever Bar (Fire Shader).
+--Shader added to the Fever Bar (Fire Shader).
 Turn on when feverish.
 Turn off when not feverish.
-Making the Fever Bar more colorful with an animated red color when not in fever mode.
+--Making the Fever Bar more colorful with an animated red color when not in fever mode.
-Shader added to the background to produce a firework display when in fever node (Fireworks Shader).
+--Shader added to the background to produce a firework display when in fever node (Fireworks Shader).
 It's turned off when not feverish.
-Rotating Background Colors effect that animate when not in fever mode.
+--Rotating Background Colors effect that animate when not in fever mode.
-Drawing of a face on the Paddle with animated eyes and mouth.
+--Drawing of a face on the Paddle with animated eyes and mouth.

 ## References